-Biomet’s M2a Magnum hip implant was created use in hip replacement surgeries.
-The M2a Magnum is a metal-on-metal design that was initially created as a more durable option for patients that are regularly active.
-It was touted as a longer-term solution compared to plastic hip replacements, and was supposed to provide a higher range of motion with less risk of dislocation.
-Unfortunately, while having a metal-on-metal hip replacement have its advantages, it can be very dangerous as well.
-For some, the risk of side effects far outweighs the benefits.
-If you’re like the thousands of other people who have experienced adverse side effects from a Biomet hip replacement, you need to talk to a Biomet hip replacement lawsuit lawyer.
+Biomet’s M2a Magnum hip implant was created for use in hip replacement surgeries for the purpose of providing more range of motion with less risk of dislocation.
+Unfortunately for some, the risk of side effects far outweighed the benefits.
+If you’re like the thousands of people who have experienced adverse side effects from a Biomet hip replacement, you need to talk to a lawyer about your options for suing for compensation.

-John Foy & Associates is here to be your ally.
-We’re proud to be a resource for patients who need to learn about their legal options, and we routinely represent patients in lawsuits against major medical companies.
-We have over 20 years of experience serving victims just like you—those who have attempted to make their lives better through a medical procedure, but it did not go as expected.
-We understand how frustrating, confusing, and disheartening your situation can be.
-Let us give you a free consultation.
-Call us at 404-400-4000 and get your free consultation today.
+John Foy & Associates is proud to represent patients in lawsuits against major medical companies.
+We have over 20 years of experience serving victims just like you, who have attempted to make their lives better through a medical procedure but it did not go as expected.
+Call our personal injury attorneys at 404-400-4000 today to schedule a free consultation.

 What kind of side effects can Biomet hip replacement devices cause?